 In the coming year, Montclair State University will enhance its academic offerings to promote further student success and respond to current and future workforce needs.

-Ideally positioned to align with current trends and to adapt to future change, the College for Education and Learning will include Educational Foundations, Educational Leadership, and Teaching and Learning, and will also allow for the creation of new academic offerings to meet the evolving needs of our state and nation.
+Ideally positioned to align with current trends and to adapt to future change, the College for Education and Engaged Learning will include Educational Foundations, Educational Leadership, Teaching and Learning, and the Center of Pedagogy, and will also allow for the creation of new academic offerings to meet the evolving needs of our state and nation.

 The College for Community Health will be designed to prepare the next generation of community health professionals to meet the imperative for health equity.
 It will include Counseling, Exercise Science and Physical Education, Family Science and Human Development, Nutrition and Food Studies, and Public Health.
 In addition the new college will include Communication Sciences and Disorders, currently housed in the College of Humanities and Social Sciences.